 What Is a Teaching Contract?

 A teaching contract is a legally binding agreement between an educator and an educational institution that outlines the terms and conditions of employment.
 It covers important details such as job responsibilities, work hours, salary, benefits, and duration of the contract.
 The contract also includes clauses related to termination, non-discrimination, intellectual property rights, and confidentiality to protect the rights of both the teacher and the institution and ensure a fair and professional working relationship.
+Confidentiality clauses often specifically require teachers to safeguard the school’s confidential information, both during and after employment.

 It is crucial to thoroughly review and understand all clauses before signing a teaching contract to avoid any misunderstandings or disputes in the future.
 Legal advice should always be sought if needed.